combinatorist/ckan/doc/maintaining/tag-vocabularies.rst

   - Tag: Tchaikovsky

-Ofcourse, you could just add Avant-Garde, Beethoven, etc. to datasets as normal CKAN tags, but using tag vocabularies lets you define Avant-Garde, Country and Jazz as genres and Beethoven, Wagner and Tchaikovsky as composers, and lets you enforce restrictions such as that each dataset must have a genre and a
+Of course, you could just add Avant-Garde, Beethoven, etc. to datasets as normal CKAN tags, but using tag vocabularies lets you define Avant-Garde, Country and Jazz as genres and Beethoven, Wagner and Tchaikovsky as composers, and lets you enforce restrictions such as that each dataset must have a genre and a